-The Delta variant has spread rapidly worldwide and is now the main variant in many countries.
+The Delta variant has spread rapidly worldwide and is now the main variant in most countries.
 It is the most transmissible variant, spreading a lot more easily than the original version of the COVID-19 virus and other variants.

 How Delta is different from earlier variants

-- People with Delta infections seem to carry much more virus (have a higher viral load) and for a longer period of time than those infected with the original virus or other variants.
+- people with Delta infections seem to carry much more virus (have a higher viral load) and for a longer period of time than those infected with the original virus or other variants

 How we can protect ourselves: vaccine effectiveness and health measures